On November 15, I joined 567 Americans and ran the Maratón de La Habana-MARABANA 2015 in Havana, Cuba.

 The Maratón de La Habana-MARABANA starts in front of El Capitolio.
-It runs along the Malecón, past the Hotel Nacional, the recently re-opened U.S. Embassy and the Plaza de la Revolución before finishing back at El Capitolio.
+It runs along the Malecón, past the Hotel Nacional, the recently re-opened U.S. Embassy, and the Plaza de la Revolución before finishing back at El Capitolio.
 Aid stations are stocked with clear plastic bags of lime and fruit punch flavored water.
 The upside for American runners is that 1 km goes by a lot faster than 1 mile.
-At the finish line runners are funnelled into a courtyard where Cuban runners compete for international runners shoes.
+At the finish line runners are funneled into a courtyard where Cuban runners compete for international runners’ shoes.
 I gave my Brooks Glycerins to a young woman that I had met at the MaraCuba 4k.
-Post race I stocked up on water and two cinnamon raison buns at the panadería next to the Inglaterra Hotel.
+Post-race I stocked up on water and two cinnamon raisin buns at the panadería next to the Inglaterra Hotel.

 TRAVEL TO CUBA

 Americans can now purchase direct flights to Havana, Cuba on Delta, Southwest, JetBlue, American Airlines, and United.
 In my case, it was as simple as checking a box on the Travel Affidavit for general license category 8.
 “Public Performances, Clinics, Workshops, Athletic & Other Competitions, and Exhibitions.”
 Guidelines for traveling to Cuba, including how to apply for a Cuban visa, are on the U.S. Embassy in Cuba website.
 I purchased my visa through Cuba Travel Services for $85.